 We'll be using the iOS platform for this tutorial, but the steps are very similar for Android.
-If you're not familiar with React Native, don't worry – we'll explain everything along the way.
+If you're not familiar with React Native, don't worry – we'll explain along the way.

 By the end of this article, you'll know how to set up your development environment, create your first project, and start coding.
 Let's get started!

 React Native lets you write code once and deploy it to both iOS and Android devices.
 It's based on React, so you'll be familiar with the syntax, and it uses native components so your app will look and feel like a native app.

 In this tutorial, we'll show you how to get started with React Native and build a simple app.